Wild Lettuce, Woodland Lettuce, Florida Blue Lettuce, False Lettuce

 The genus, Lactuca L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 As of 2-7-22 when this page was last updated, Plants of the World Online lists 115 species in the Lactuca genus.
-It is a member of the plant family Asteraceae Family with 1,679 genera.
+It is a member of the plant family Asteraceae Family with 1,671 genera.
 Those numbers could change as updates are made by POWO.
 The number of genera in this family changes A LOT, up and down.